emhastings/emhastings.github.io/_talks/2014-02-11-costume-horizons.md

 Knox College Horizons Celebration of Student Research
 Galesburg, IL

-See [article on Knox website](https://www.knox.edu/news/students-research-creative-works-in-the-spotlight) for more information.
+See [article on Knox website](https://www.knox.edu/news/students-research-creative-works-in-the-spotlight) for more information about Horizons, and the [project page](https://emhastings.github.io/costuming/ind-study-gown/) for more about the gown.

 ![Emily stands by the gown and poster.](https://emhastings.github.io/images/gown-horizons.jpg)